Multiple Dirichlet Series and Shifted Convolutions: Appendix

 {\bf Acknowledgments.} It is a pleasure to thank Joseph Bernstein for endless discussions concerning automorphic functions.
-I would like to thank Jeff Hoffstein for asking the question during the Oberwolfach Workshop ``The Analytic Theory of Automorphic Forms" in August 2012 which led to this note, and the organizers of the workshop for their invitation.
+In particular, results presented here are part of a joint project.
+I would like to thank Jeff Hoffstein for asking the question during the Oberwolfach workshop ``The Analytic Theory of Automorphic Forms" in August 2012 which led me to complete the long overdue results from \cite{BR4}.
+It is also a pleasure to thank organizers of that workshop for their kind invitation.